 Did you include soy growing on areas that were not previously forests?

 Yes, the data includes all soy produced across the Cerrado, regardless of the previous land use or native vegetation of that area.
-However, the year-by-year analysis shows only tree cover loss from 2001-2013, with all other loss labeled as “Converted pre-2001.”
+However, the year-by-year analysis shows only tree cover loss from 2001-2013, with all other loss labeled as “Converted prior to 2001 or non-forest.”
 Whether the conversion of non-forested areas or savannah ecosystems that fall below a certain canopy density is acceptable is a critical area of debate in Brazil, and this analysis should not be interpreted as a comprehensive indicator of legitimate, approved or legal conversion of areas considered non-forest.

 Why doesn’t the analysis include 2014 tree cover loss?